WhatsAppWhatsApp

 So, if you’re experiencing dandruff, treating it right away is the best proactive step to prevent any hair loss, and this usually begins with the use of anti-dandruff shampoos: look for formulas that contain active ingredients like zinc pyrithione, ketoconazole, selenium sulfide, or coal tar, as these active ingredients can help mitigate dandruff by targeting the fungus responsible for its development, or by decelerating skin cell production.

-Scalp treatments that incorporate natural elements such as tea tree oil and aloe vera can also offer relief through their anti-inflammatory and soothing properties, but do note that these remedies require consistent applications in order to ensure effectiveness.
+Scalp treatments that incorporate natural elements such as tea tree oil and aloe vera can also offer relief through their anti-inflammatory and soothing properties.
+However, these remedies require consistent application to ensure effectiveness.

 Hair Care Tips for Avoiding Dandruff